Jana Schaich Borg describes the place of an analysis plan within an analytics project as follows:

 - Tweets: Independent variable?

-MySQL Exercise 11 Queries that Test Relationships Between Test Completion and Dog Characteristics
+MySQL Exercise 11 Queries that Test Relationships Between Test Completion and Dog Characteristics.ipynb

-Some content for this note is taken from the Coursera course “Managing Big Data with MySQL”.
+Some other content was taken from my notes on the Coursera course "Managing Big Data with MySQL" itself.